Search tips

 An article record contains collected information about the material in the database in different fields.
 If you are looking for a specific author, you can choose to make your search more precise by only searching in the author field.

-A common way to increase the relevance of the retrieved documents is to simply search in the title field.
+A common way to increase the relevance of the retrieved documents is to search in the title field.
 As the title should describe the content of the article, this entails that the article is highly relevant if your search term is included in the title.

 Subject headings search